Aznakayevo

-History

-It was founded in 1762 and was known as a selo by 1859.
-It was granted urban-type settlement status in 1956 and town status in 1987.

 Geography

 Chatyr-Tau range is located 7 km east of Aznakayevo.

 Administrative and municipal status

 Within the framework of administrative divisions, Aznakayevo serves as the administrative center of Aznakayevsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of republic significance of Aznakayevo—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Aznakayevo is incorporated within Aznakayevsky Municipal District as Aznakayevo Urban Settlement.